DangerKlippers/danger-klipper/docs/G-Codes.md

 adjustments to each Z stepper to compensate for tilt.
 See the PROBE command for details on the optional probe parameters.
 The optional `HORIZONTAL_MOVE_Z` value overrides the `horizontal_move_z` option specified in the config file.
+The follwing commands are availabe when the parameter "extra_points" is configured in the z_tilt_section:
+- `Z_TILT_CALIBRATE [AVGLEN=<value>]`: This command does multiple probe
+  runs similar to Z_TILT_ADJUST, but with the additional points given in "extra_points".
+This leads to a more balanced bed adjustment in case the bed is not perfectly flat.
+The command averages the error over multiple runs and continues until the error does not decrease any further.
+It calculates values for the z_offsets config parameter, which will in turn be used by T_TILT_ADJUST to achieve the same accuracy without the extra points.
+- `Z_TILT_AUTODETECT [AVGLEN=<value>] [DELTA=<value>]`: This command
+  determines the positions of the pivot points for each stepper motor.
+  It works silimar to Z_TILT_CALIBRATE, but it probes the bed with intential small misalgnments of the steppers.
+The amount of misalignment can be configured with the DELTA paramter.
+It iterates until the calculated positions cannot be improved any further.
+This is can be lengthy procedure.
+IMPORTANT: For the Z_TILT_CALIBRATE and Z_TILT_AUTODETECT commands to work the numpy package has to be installed via ~/klippy-env/bin/pip install -v numpy.